 Research and Fellowship Opportunities

 The Department of Psychiatry at Columbia is one of the leading research departments in the country and annually ranks within the top three recipients of federally-funded research grants.
 Part of the Department is the New York State Psychiatric Institute—a facility dedicated to research including over 25 funded research beds and up-to-date imaging capabilities.
-The Department has over 450 full-time faculty, including two Nobel laureates, Drs.
-Eric Kandel and Richard Axel.
+The Department has over 450 full-time faculty.
 The range of research in Psychiatry at Columbia is broad, encompassing divisions devoted to the neurobiology of learning and mental function, genetics, the psychobiology of psychiatric disorders and psychiatric diagnosis.
 Treatment research includes one of the largest programs in the study of psychotherapy and pharmacological treatments for affective, anxiety, eating and psychotic disorders, as well as divisions studying brain stimulation techniques, mental health services and policy, law, ethics in psychiatry, substance abuse and many others.
 In addition to research within the Department of Psychiatry, a broad array of world-class researchers in all aspects of neuroscience across the Columbia campus are open to working with residents interested in pursuing more basic research, from cellular and molecular neuroscience to brain imaging and cognition.
 Visit the Columbia Doctoral Program in Neurobiology and Behavior site for a listing of Neuroscience Faculty at Columbia.

 Integrating Scholarly Pursuits into Residency Education (InSPIRE)